 Don’t get me wrong; I am not an Iguodala hater.
 I grew up an Arizona Wildcat fan, I loved the pick at the time and I think Iggy had a good run in Philly.
 He is a good player, a great defender and a really good guy off the court.
 But its time for Thorn to realize that he needs to move on.
 For better or for worse, its time to see what Jrue Holiday and Evan Turner are capable of, and that can’t happen unless Iguodala moves on.

-Topics: Rod Thorn
+Tags: Rod Thorn